Mill Island, Bydgoszcz

-Mill Island (Wyspa Młyńska) is a historic area located in the Old Town of Bydgoszcz, Poland, covering approximately 6.5 ha: today it is a place with cultural and recreational facilities, surrounded by the Brda river and its branch.
+Mill Island (Wyspa Młyńska) is a historic area in the Old Town of Bydgoszcz, Poland.
+It covers approximately 6.5 ha and today is a place with cultural and recreational facilities, surrounded by the Brda river and its branch.
 The island received the 2012 certificate for Best Tourist Attraction from the Polish Tourist Organisation.

 Location

-The island is situated between Brda river and its leat branch, west of the Old Market, in Bydgoszcz Old Town.
+The island is situated between the Brda river and its leat branch, west of the Old Market, in Bydgoszcz Old Town.
 Only one road runs through the island, Mennica Street, whose name derives from Polish mennica 'mint': a royal mint demolished in the 19th century operated there from 1594 to 1688.
 Mennica street connects the Old Market to the mills on the island, and extends to Foch Street, running along the causeway connecting Mill Island with water locks.